 The Art and Olfaction Awards jury brings diverse interests, backgrounds and specializations to the very hard task of judging scent.
 We strive to create a diverse and international jury that is composed of active participants in the scent world, from perfume business insiders to artists; curators to writers, scientists and - of course - perfumers.

 We believe that submissions should be judged by a group of people that is able to understand the context for the work submitted in their category - be it the smallest natural perfume house, an international niche perfume brand, or an experimental work that incorporates scent.
 We also believe that a diversity of interests creates a stronger and more progressive jury.

-Submissions are judged blindly in the artisan and independent category, accompanied only by a creative brief.
+Submissions are judged blindly in the artisan and independent category -- as well as in the Aftel Award for Handmade Perfume -- accompanied only by a creative brief.

 The judges for the experimental award category do not review the projects blindly.
-This is because the projects require supporting material in order for the judges to effectively assess the project.
-That material often contains identifying information.
-However, in order to maintain fairness and impartiality, any judges with personal connections to submitted projects will not be able to score those projects.
+This is because the projects often require supporting visual material, which often contains identifying information.
+We do not allow anybody to judge who is in any way connected to one of the submitted projects.

 Please respect our judges' time and privacy - and the integrity of the awards - and refrain from contacting the judges about your submission.

 JUDGING CODE OF ETHICS